donkirkby/shibumi-games/docs/journal/index.md

 MCTS.
 I'll plot MCTS with a dummy network against MCTS with a real network, and increase the MCTS iterations with the dummy network.

+### 23 Nov 2018 ###
+The results looked promising at first.
+In this plot, player 1 uses a neural network with 4 MCTS iterations, and player 2 varies between 2 and 128 MCTS iterations without a neural network.

+![neural network strength vs MCTS in short run]

+As expected, the MCTS gets stronger with more iterations, and the neural network win rate drops toward 50%.
+I still don't understand why the neural network doesn't do better against 2 and 4 MCTS iterations, but the rest looks good.

+However, something went horribly wrong when I left it to run overnight.

+![neural network strength in long run]

+The neural network started losing most games, and the memory usage went way up.
+There's probably a memory leak, and maybe it's holding a whole bunch of data that messes up the statistics.

+### 24 Nov 2018 ###
+I think the players are holding all their board positions and statistics from one game to the next, so the MCTS player steadily gets stronger, and memory usage steadily goes up.

 [connect 4 wins]: 2018/connect-4-wins.png
 [headcount wins]: 2018/headcount-wins.png
 [connect 4 wins without machine learning]: 2018/connect-4-wins-no-ml.png
+[neural network strength vs MCTS in short run]: 2018/connect-4-wins-vs-ml.png
+[neural network strength in long run]: 2018/connect-4-wins-vs-ml-long.png

 [Coursera]: https://www.coursera.org/learn/machine-learning
 [TensorFlow book]: https://vpl.bibliocommons.com/item/show/5484355038